Azure/c-logging/v2/devdoc/log_context_property_basic_types_requirements.md

 # `log_context_property_basic_types` requirements

-`log_context_property_basic_types` is a collection of log context property interface concrete implementations that implement the code needed for handling basic types (integers, bool, etc.).
+`log_context_property_basic_types` is a collection of log context property interface concrete implementations that implement the code needed for handling basic types (integers, bool etc.).

 The list of supported basic types is: